Email FacebookTwitterMenu burgerClose thin

 These types of key performance indicators (KPIs) can shed light on the overall effectiveness of your drip marketing tactics.
 It’s also helpful to track unsubscribe rates from your email campaigns.

-If you’re getting a sizable number of unsubscribes, that could be a clue that your messaging or the timing of your emails needs some adjustment.
+If you’re getting a sizable number of unsubscribes or failing to get a meaningful number of clicks through to your website, those are clues that your messaging or the timing of your emails needs some adjustment.

 3. Craft Compelling Content